NutritIVes – IV Therapy

 A molecule that is responsible for shuttling fatty acids into the mitochondria (the body’s energy houses) for the purposes of being converted to ATP.
 Supplemental doses of L carnitine will optimize this process leading to a potential increase in fatty acid metabolism and energy production.
 This means that it can help your body metabolize fat more efficiently and is an important antioxidant and anti-inflammatory.
 Systemic L carnitine depletion has been described in several diseases and is characterized by fatigue, muscle weakness and decreased tolerance to metabolic stress.
 L carnitine supplementation has been tested in humans and has been shown to improve fatigue and quality of life.

 Phosphatidylcholine is the only precursor to the neurotransmitter acetylcholine.
 Acetylcholine is of significant importance for memory, muscle contraction, and other bodily functions.
 Supplementation of phosphatidylcholine can increase acetylcholine and so there in interest in its use to improve memory and perhaps treat parkinson’s disease.
 Intravenous phosphatidylcholine can improve general neurologic and liver function, memory, and athletic endurance.

-Who can benefit from the RestoratIVe Line of Perfect NutritIVes IV Therapy in San Diego?
+Who can benefit from the RestoratIVe Line of Perfect NutritIVes IV Therapy?